Matheusbafutto/code2040/README.md

 # What was done

- __4 Classes to compute the inputs from the web server were written in order to provide output content for the respetive Json class bellow.__
+ __4 Classes to compute the inputs from the web server were written in order to provide output content for the respetive Json classes in the next topic bellow.
+The computation classes are:__

 - RevString
 - NeedleInHaystack